-The Spirit of Mentoring – A Manual for Adult Volunteers, is used as a Resource book for the YES!
-Mentor Training Program.
+The Spirit of Mentoring – A Manual for Adult Volunteers, is used as a Resource book for the Mentoring Matters Mentor Training Program.
 The 2017 updated version is now available.
 It has been developed since 1999 and extensively rewritten in 2004.
-In 2005 it was professionally edited and printed by my publishers, Essential Resources.
+In 2005 it was professionally edited and printed by New Zealand publishers, Essential Resources.
 It is a user-friendly resource (130 pages, A4 size, wirebound), containing numerous diagrams, and is aimed at being a resource for Mentors during the actual mentoring journey.
 An extensive Bibliography provides Mentors with a variety of resources they can consult should they wish to know more about youth mentoring especially.
 Over 200 books and articles on youth related issues have been read.
 More than 200 websites related to youth mentoring and youth education, as well as other youth issues, have been visited.
 The Manual also refers to specific issues related to mentoring adolescents from high risk environments, as well as those transitioning from foster care to independent living.

 The Manual is a tribute to the pioneers of youth mentoring globally and contains ideas and opinions I have gathered over the years, as well as from my personal experience mentoring approximately 1000 adolescents during my teaching career and training over 1000 youth Mentors, as well as using material in Spirit of Mentoring Seminars for teachers and non-teachers.

 Scroll down to see what Mentors say about the Manual.